 ◯

-suppresses convection, holding the sky beneath its stable lid.
+suppressing convection, holding the sky beneath its stable frame.

-Yet when the layer slims to scarcely three hundred feet,
+Yet there’s collapse phase—when the layer slims to scarcely 0.06 mi,

 it no longer sustains a continuous stratus deck,

-but fractures into advection fog banks and scattered breaks—
+but fractures into advected fog-banks and scattered breaks,

 apostles to the heliosphere’s aware.

-the city dims to air in motion, perpetually actioned,
+the city dammed to air in perpetual motion;

-And when you step outside, the stars stay hidden,
+and when you step outside, stars stay hidden—

 The sun still shining on and on,